The Friendly City Books

 We’ve connected our local schools with the opportunity for students to meet inspiring writers with Mississippi roots.
 Highlights include visits in Columbus and Starkville from bestselling author Angie Thomas on her book tour for Nic Blake and the Remarkables and award-winning animator Andy Harkness for his picture book Wolfboy Is Scared.
 We also host an annual program for children to learn about the new Mississippi state flag and state song through the children’s book One Mississippi with songwriter/author Steve Azar and illustrator Sarah Frances Hardy.

-Mississippi has long been the native soil of great storytellers.
-We never miss an excuse to gather with our neighbors and share a good story.
-As part of our mission, we use books and authors to bring together people from all walks of life to connect and learn from each other.
-In 2023, Friendly City Books partnered with Mississippi University for Women to bring The Comfort of Crows author Margaret Renkl to the Ina E. Gordy Honors Forum Series and Emotional Labor author Rose Hackman for the Nell Peel Wolfe Lecture.
-We worked with our neighbors at the Columbus Arts Council to stage a special book talk with Harrison Scott Key for his new memoir How to Stay Married.
+As part of our mission, we use books and authors to bring together people from all walks of life to learn from each other.
+We’ve held book events everywhere from the Lowndes County Courthouse lawn to the Columbus-Lowndes Public Library to local restaurants.
+We’ve partnered with Mississippi University for Women to bring The Comfort of Crows author Margaret Renkl to the Ina E. Gordy Honors Forum Series and Emotional Labor author Rose Hackman for the Nell Peel Wolfe Lecture.
 We also brought author Nyani Nkrumah to five communities in Mississippi for conversations about her novel Wade in the Water which deals with the aftermath of the murders of civil rights workers James Chaney, Andrew Goodman, and Michael Schwerner.

 nonprofit@friendlycitybooks.com